chuymaster/thaivtuberranking-docs/README.md

 ## Remarks

-Thank you https://github.com/peter-evans/swagger-github-pages for providing a template for using Swagger UI easily.
+Thanks https://github.com/peter-evans/swagger-github-pages for providing a template for using Swagger UI easily.